 When a twenty-something computer geek inadvertently downloads critical government secrets into his brain, CIA and NSA assign two agents to protect him and exploit such knowledge, turning his life upside down.

 A young CIA operative/trainee, Annie Walker, is sent into the field to work for the DPD (Domestic Protection Division).
 Auggie Anderson is a blind tech operative, and is Walker's guide in ...
 See full summary »

 After a serial killer imitates the plots of his novels, successful mystery novelist Richard "Rick" Castle receives permission from the Mayor of New York City to tag along with an NYPD homicide investigation team for research purposes.

 The Naval Criminal Investigation Service's Office of Special Projects takes on the undercover work and the hard to crack cases in LA.
 Key agents are G. Callen and Sam Hanna, streets kids risen through the ranks.

-Michael Westen, a seasoned US spy, is suddenly 'burned', i.e. discredited, without any form of procedure.
+Michael Westen, a seasoned U.S. spy, is suddenly "burned", i.e. discredited, without any form of procedure.
 He survives by doing impossible jobs for desperate people in Miami, where his mother lives.
-Michael is usually aided by trusted former FBI informer Sam and his ex girlfriend Fiona.
+Michael is usually aided by his ex-girlfriend Fiona and trusted former FBI informer Sam.
 Written by

 193 of 216 people found this review helpful.